Robert A. Steele, FAIA

 Bob is currently registered in nine states.
 His work has been published locally, regionally, and nationally.
 In 1994, Bob received the Virginia Society AIA's Award for Distinguished Achievement, (at the time) the youngest architect to receive such a lofty accolade.
-And in 2009, Bob was awarded the Marcellus Wright, Jr. Award presented annually by AIA Richmond to the outstanding Architect in Central Virginia.
+In 2009, Bob was awarded the Marcellus Wright, Jr. Award, presented annually by AIA Richmond to the outstanding Architect in Central Virginia.

 Terrance P. Wyllie